Spyce Of Lyfe

 Bob McKay (Rhythm Guitar / Keyboards / Vocals)

 In 1967, after the Survivors had ceased, three of its members, Bob, Dennis and Tom, joined with Mike Farrell to form the Spyce Of Lyfe.
 No longer playing pop covers, their music style was greatly influenced by Farrell.
 They joined the underground movement and concentrated on blues covers of Hendrix, John Mayall and Cream.
 Adding a heavier R'n'B mix, they started having success, and this bought them to the attention of other groups.

 By the end of 1968, they folded.
-Tom joined Mike at Tom Thumb, and James and Glen were later seen again as some of the many artists to pass through Tapestry.
+Tom joined Mike at Tom Thumb, and James and Glenn were later seen again as some of the many artists to pass through Tapestry.
 Glenn was also to have a short stint with Creation.

 New Zealand Music